jdlph/Path4GMNS/README.md

 # Path4GMNS

 Path4GMNS is an open-source, cross-platform, lightweight, and fast Python path engine for networks encoded in [GMNS](https://github.com/zephyr-data-specs/GMNS).
-Besides finding the static and time-dependent shortest path for simple analyses, its main functionality is to provide an efficient and flexible framework for column(path)-based modeling and applications in transportation (e.g., activity-based demand modeling).
+Besides finding the static shortest path for simple analyses, its main functionality is to provide an efficient and flexible framework for column-based (path-based) modeling and applications in transportation (e.g., activity-based demand modeling).
 Path4GMNS supports, in short,

 1. finding (static) shortest path between two nodes;
 2. constructing shortest paths for all individual agents;